hazelcast/hazelcast/docs/design/jet/022-mongodb-connector.md

     * Other alternatives:
       - leave implementation to users (bad: requires code duplication, no official support is also not good)
-      - keep connector in `jet-contrib` repository - but it's not as well tested as main repo There is also a debatable change, that source and sink will now be a processor implementation, not using `SourceBuilder`.
+      - keep connector in `jet-contrib` repository - but it's not as well tested as main repo and less visible There is also a debatable change, that source and sink will now be a processor implementation, not using `SourceBuilder`.
 However, as mentioned in [Technical design](#Source-and-sink), it's a preferred way to create a SQL connector.